 By gradually incorporating these strategies into your lifestyle, you can gradually shift towards healthier food choices while still finding satisfaction and enjoyment in your meals.

-Moving away from emotional attachment that comes with unhealthy eating
+Moving away from the emotional attachment that comes with unhealthy eating

 Moving away from emotional attachment to unhealthy eating habits can be challenging, but it’s possible with time and effort.
 Here are some strategies to help: